VERIFY: Here's a timeline of previous government shutdowns in the U.S.

-We’re in Day 13 of a government shutdown as President Trump continues his war with Congress over funding for his border wall.
+The government shutdown continues as President Donald Trump continues his battle with Congress Democrats over funding for his border wall.

 Multiple news outlets have posted articles about the previous number of shutdowns and how long they’ve lasted, but most tend to cite a congressional research service report and say that this is either the 19th or 21st shutdown in U.S. history.